+The option must be exercised by letter and is applicable for a minimum five-year period, during which it is applicable to all management fees invoiced by the portfolio management company.
 The way in which real estate assets are held (e.g., directly by OPCIs or via intermediary companies) can affect the recovery of input VAT.